 To have a computer that’s not going to frustrate you at every turn, get a better one.
 However, you’re probably looking at $400 at this point.

 On the other hand, if you get Monarch, you can get a laptop for $150 and run an internet browser and you’ll be just fine.

 So, it’s a bit of a toss-up.

-CON – You need to have intranet to check results
+CON – You need to have an intranet to check results

 CON – It’s repetitive

-Many of the moms had a common complaint about the Switched-on-Schoolhouse curriculum which centered around the texts and games being too repetitive which meant it was boring for their kids.
+Many of the moms had a common complaint about the Switched-on-Schoolhouse curriculum which centred around the texts and games being too repetitive which meant it was boring for their kids.

 The material is also very structured because it has to be due to the mode by which it is delivered (computer-based).